 Why this programme?

 An important goal of the programme is the ability to write embedded software in a range of development environments and programming paradigms.
-You will be able to quickly utilise new languages and programming environments.
-The degree also focuses on problem analysis, formulation of design requirements and implementation of systems using the latest technology.
+The degree also focuses on the formulation of design requirements and formal analysis of solutions.
 You will also be able to summarise existing knowledge and recent research results in the area.

 The programme leads to a Master of Science (120 credits) with Embedded Systems as the main field of study.

 Why did you choose to come and study in Sweden?

 – Technological advancements in Sweden is remarkable and Sweden is well known for sustainability and a great lifestyle.
 The admission procedure in Sweden is very simple and very likely to what I had experienced in my home country India and there is no language barrier as English is accepted in most programmes.

 Why did you choose to study this programme?

 – After completing Diploma and Bachelor’s degree in Electronics Engineering, I wanted to continue my education with a Master’s having deep interest in Embedded Systems.
 We are all surrounded by embedded systems, it is present in almost everything and today we all are depended on it.
 This ignited me to choose this programme which would enhance my knowledge in this field.

 How is it like to study at a University in Sweden?

 – One thing I like about Sweden is that everyone is respected and treated equally regardless of their profession.
 Here, almost everyone speaks English so there isn’t much difficulty in communication.
 Most of the programmes at universities give you the freedom to choose the courses that you want to study, so it's you who decides your future.